- A Data-Block Menu. Its list shows all light settings used in the current scene.

 A quick preview of the light settings.

-Types of lamps share all or some of the options listed here:
+- Types of lamps available in Blender Internal.
+They share all or some of the options listed here:

 The Distance number button indicates the number of Blender Units (BU) at which the intensity of the current light source will be half of its intensity.
 Objects less than the number of BU away from the lamp will get more light, while objects further away will receive less light.
-Certain settings and lamp falloff types affect how the Distance is interpreted, meaning that it will not always react the same.
+Certain settings and lamp falloff types affect how the Distance is interpreted, meaning that it will not always react the same; see the page about light falloff.

 The Sun and Hemi Lamps are another class of Lamps which uses a constant falloff.
 Those lamps do not have a Distance parameter, and are often called “Base Lighting Lamps”.